The Varangian Guard was an elite unit of the Byzantine Army, whose members served as personal bodyguards to the Byzantine Emperors.

 The very term Varangian derives from Old Norse væringi, which is a compound of vár ‘pledge or vow of fidelity’ and gengi ‘companion or fellowship’.
 Simply put, the term Varangian can be roughly translated to ‘sworn companion’ – which proved to be an apt categorization, as later history was witness to their glorious feats.

 Exotic, ferocious and heavily armored, they were one of the most famous military units in history.
-Responsible for the protection of the Byzantine emperor, the Varangians occasionally also took the field, carving a fierce reputation for themselves in both European and Asian theaters of war.
+Extremely loyal, they were responsible for the protection of the Byzantine emperor.
+The Varangians would occasionally also took the field, carving a fierce reputation for themselves in both European and Asian theaters of war.

 The “undesirable” berserkers sent away from Kiev soon prove their inestimable valor in battle during the battle of Chrysopolis.
 At the time, Basil II himself was leading the army against the rebel Phokas, when he first witnessed the brutality and effectiveness of the newly formed Guard, who after pursuing the fleeing army “cheerfully hacked them to pieces”.